sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 ### Create a destination for our CAP service
 In order to retrieve data from the CAP service, you need to create a destination in the SAP BTP cockpit, which you can then access from SAP Build Apps.

-To save you time, we have given you almost all the information for the destination in a file you can import.
+To save you time, we have given you all the information for the destination in a file you can import.

->**IMPORTANT:** Before you begin this step, you will need to get the URL for the service from the CodeJam instructor.

 1. Download the destination definition.